jylim95/jylim.github.io/content/authors/admin/_index.md

 ---

+*beep*
+Hello world 👋 This is Juin Yau Lim (林俊耀).

 Never the smartest mind in class but always the one not afraid of trying new things.

-My philosophy towards this world is all covered in one word: _BALANCE_!

 Fun-fact:
-1. Enjoy playing with numbers _aka data analytics_, including AI, modeling, optimization, and blockchain.
+1. Enjoy playing with numbers _aka data analytics_.
+Juggling around AI, modeling, optimization, and blockchain.
 2. Polyglot, proficient in multiple languages.
 Try me!
-3. Always bridge the gap between research and industry.
+3. 100% cat friendly

 Thanks for spending time to understand me!

 "Now, Good Night.
-And If There's An Apocalypse, Good Luck!" by _Sheldon Cooper from Big Bang Theory_
+And If There's An Apocalypse, Good Luck!" - _Sheldon Cooper from Big Bang Theory_

 {style="text-align: justify;"}